-Let’s see how wikis compare to a few other popular options.
+Let’s see how internal wikis compare to a few other popular options.

-Many teams start by using Google Docs for their document storage management.
+Many teams start by using Google Drive for their document storage management.
 So how does this solution stack up to an internal wiki?

 - Manage access to every single document individually by inviting via email or those with a link, while wikis often are less granular for access management.

 - Features cloud storage, just as an internal wiki.

 - Only holds text files and some embedded content in a document, while many modern wikis can store different content types.